Lake Charles, Louisiana: Government

 Lake Charles has a mayor-council government.
 The elected officials include the mayor, the clerk of court, and seven city council members.
 Each council member represents a district within the city limits.
 One is elected president and presides over each meeting.
 The mayor serves a four-year term.
-The current mayor is Nic Hunter.
+The current mayor is Marshall Simien.
 The mayor appoints the city attorney.

 The Lake Charles Police Department (LCPD) provides law enforcement and protection for the city.
 The police chief is appointed to a six-year term, and the fire chief is also appointed.
 The Lake Charles Fire Department has eight stations and 15 companies.
 McNeese State University also has its own police department, the McNeese State University Police Department.

 The Lake Charles City Court's jurisdiction covers the city and Ward 3 in Calcasieu Parish.
 The Fourteenth Judicial District Court, in downtown Lake Charles, covers Calcasieu Parish and includes nine judges who preside over family, juvenile, civil, and criminal trials.
 Lake Charles is home to a United States District Court, also downtown.
 The Louisiana Third Circuit Court of Appeals is headquartered in the city.

 Lake Charles is represented by Clay Higgins of Louisiana's 3rd congressional district.
 Most of the city is represented by Senator Jeremy Stine of District 27 in the Louisiana State Senate, though Mark Abraham's District 25 includes some neighborhoods of south Lake Charles.

 Education

 Universities and colleges

 The city has one university and one community college.
 McNeese State University, on a 121 acre campus lined with oak trees in the heart of Lake Charles, is a four-year public university in the University of Louisiana System.
 Contraband Bayou flows through it.
 McNeese was founded in 1939 and named after educator John McNeese.
 It offers over 80 majors, and includes the colleges of Business, Education, Engineering and Engineering Technology, Liberal Arts, Nursing, Science, Honors College, and the Doré School of Graduate Studies.
 It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Other properties include a 65 acre athletic plant and student apartment complex, the Louisiana Environmental Research Center, Burton Coliseum, the 503 acre MSU Farm, and nearly 1600 acre of donated farm property used for research, farming, and ranching.
 Over 8,500 students attend McNeese.

-Sowela Technical Community College offers associate degrees, technical diplomas, certificate programs, and general education courses that can transfer to four-year universities.
+SOWELA Technical Community College offers associate degrees, technical diplomas, certificate programs, and general education courses that can transfer to four-year universities.
 Delta School of Business and Technology specializes in vocational courses.